5 Ways to Stay Motivated at Work When You Feel Underappreciated

 If you were to take two people and give one of them a $1,000 bonus for their hard work and another a five-minute talk on how much you appreciate their hard work and what they mean to the company, which individual do you think would walk away feeling more motivated to succeed?

 Contrary to popular belief, it’s not the one with the monetary reward.
 In almost every case, the person who is verbally told that they’re appreciated is going to be more motivated.

-This example speaks to dangers of having employees that feel underappreciated.
-The human need for appreciation and the power of making people feel valued in the workplace.
+This example speaks to the dangers of having employees that feel underappreciated, the human need for appreciation, and the power of making people feel valued in the workplace.

 “Feeling genuinely appreciated lifts people up,” explains Tony Schwartz, president, and CEO of The Energy Project.
 “At the most basic level, it makes us feel safe, which is what frees us to do our best work.
 It’s also energizing.
 When our value feels at risk, as it so often does, that worry becomes preoccupying, which drains and diverts our energy from creating value.”

 The problem is that many employees don’t feel appreciated by their employers in today’s business culture.
 As a result, motivation and productivity often lack.
 This creates a dangerous loop where a lack of appreciation leads to a lack of work and creates friction in the workplace.

 It’s not just that a lack of appreciation impacts output, though — it actually causes physical harm in the form of stress and anxiety.
 According to a well-known study, employees who feel unfairly criticized by their bosses have a 30% higher rate of coronary disease than those who feel appreciated.